google/xls/docs_src/fuzzer.md

 ```

 The LLVM IR can also compiled to an object file using `llc` and driven using a
-C/C++ test harness.
-The directory `xls/fuzzer/debug` includes a script and
+generated llvm test wrapper.
+The directory `xls/fuzzer/debug` includes a script
-example demonstrating how to run JIT-generated LLVM IR in this manner.
+and example demonstrating how to run JIT-generated LLVM IR in this manner.

-TODO(allight): Update the `xls/fuzzer/debug` debug script to use the
-main_wrapper functionality.

 ##### Running LLVM code generation